Akalu/neural-networks-tensorflow/README.md

 About
 ======

-Learning neural networks using TensorFlow 2.0
+Building neural networks with the help of TensorFlow 2.0

 Topics have been covered so far: